glycerine/goq/README.md

 configuration reference
 -----------------------

 Configuration is controlled by these environment variables.
 Only the GOQ_HOME variable is mandatory.
 The rest have reasonable defaults.
+Once you have run 'goq init' the settings are kept in $GOQ_HOME/.goq/serverloc, and should be adjusted there.

  * GOQ_HOME = tells goq processes where to find their .goq directory of credentials. (required)